fschloesser/cmake-example/README.md

 We tell the library where to find its include files, and since the `apple` library now knows that, the `hello` executable does not need this information anymore.

 Then we link the `hello` executable to the `apple` library.

+# CMake Tutorial Chapter 5 - Independent library in subdirectory

+Now we can also move the information about how to build the library from the main `CMakeLists.txt` file to its subfolder `apple` and include it with `add_subdirectory`.